This article explains how to insert Native Instruments plug-ins in Ableton Live, including:

 The method for inserting an effect plug-in is almost the same as for loading instrument plug-ins.

 - In the Browser, locate the effect plug-in you want to load.
-In our example, we want to insert Guitar Rig 5 as effect into the device chain after the FM8 instance we have previously loaded.
+In our example, we want to insert GUITAR RIG as an effect into the device chain after the FM8 instance we have previously loaded.

 - Once located, drag and drop the effect plug-in on a MIDI track or on an audio track.
-In this example, we load Guitar Rig 5 to the track where we have previously loaded FM8.
+In this example, we load GUITAR RIG to the track where we have previously loaded FM8.
 You can drag and drop as many effect plug-ins as you wish; each of them will influence the audio coming in from the device chain before it.

-- GUITAR RIG 5 is now loaded after an instrument on a MIDI track or on an audio track.
+- GUITAR RIG is now loaded after an instrument on a MIDI track or on an audio track.
 The plug-in's user interface will automatically open for editing the instrument's parameters.
-To show or hide the plug-in in a floating window, press the Plug-in Edit button in the Guitar Rig 5 device pane.
+To show or hide the plug-in in a floating window, press the Plug-in Edit button ("wrench icon") in the respective plug-in's device pane.